SkyTemple/banner/README.md

 To submit a new banner, open a Pull Request where `enable` is changed to "1" and `banner.png` and `banner_url` contain the banner and URL you want to use.

-Yor banner must be 580x126px PNG.
+Your banner must be 580x126px PNG.

 # Using the banner
 You can use this banner in a SkyTemple, PMDCollab or related project using the following URLs: